SCANNERS

 The Pro version of the software has the ability to select Black&White|Bitmap, and to set black&white levels.
 The settings with page size can be saved and reloaded, but that does not stick through back-side or continued scans pulling into Acrobat.

-(HP continue to ship versions of Precisionscan basic, shipping Pro only with higher end scanners and/or those with special accessories (e.g. the 5300 has only Precisionscan, whereas the 5370 (which has a powered film/slide adapter) has Pro, and shipping something called Precisionscan LT with lower priced scanners.
+(HP continue to ship versions of Precisionscan basic, shipping Pro or a comparable successor only with higher end scanners and/or those with special accessories (e.g. the 5300 has only Precisionscan, whereas the 5370 with powered film/slide adapter has Pro, and shipping something called Precisionscan LT with lower priced scanners.
 So one gets what one pays for, but HP do not explain that.
 Result: unhappy customers who purchased a low priced scanner, and lost sales of high priced scanners because the benefits were not communicated.)

 - HP Precisionscan is not consistent in which settings it retains and which it does not.
 That may vary between push from Precisionscan and Acquire from an application that launches Precisionscan.
 In one or two cases it gives you an option to retain as default or use only in the current session, though that option selection does not stick in all cases.